Today's Articles

-*The Wolof people are celebrated on this date in c 800.
+*The Wolof people were first celebrated on this date in c 800.
 They are a West African ethnic community in northwestern Senegal, the Gambia, and southwestern coastal Mauritania.

-They have a history that dates to the 8th century.
-Their early history is unclear.
+Their history dates to the 8th century, but their early history is unclear.
 The Wolof belonged to the medieval era Wolof Empire of the Senegambia region.
-Details of the pre-Islamic religious traditions of the Wolof are unknown, and their oral traditions state them to have been adherents of Islam since the founding king of Jolof.
+Details of the pre-Islamic religious traditions of the Wolof are unknown, but their oral traditions state that they have been adherents of Islam since the founding king of Jolof.
 However, historical evidence left by Islamic scholars and European travelers suggests that Wolof warriors and rulers did not initially convert to Islam, although they accepted and relied on Muslim clerics as counselors and administrators.

 In the 18th century, the Wolofs were impacted by the violent jihads in West Africa, which triggered internal disagreements about Islam among the Wolofs.
 In the 19th century, as the French colonial forces launched a war against the Wolof kingdoms, the Wolof people resisted the French and converted to Islam.
 Contemporary Wolofs are predominantly Sufi Muslims belonging to Mouride and Tijaniyyah Islamic brotherhoods.
 The origins of the Wolof people are obscure, states David Gamble, a professor of anthropology and African studies specializing in Senegambia.
 Archeological artifacts were found in Senegal and the Gambia, such as pre-historic pottery, 8th-century stones, and 14th-century burial mounds, but, states Gamble, these provide no evidence that links them exclusively to the Wolof ethnic group.